Realisations of posets and tameness: Realisations of upper semilattices

 \section{Realisations of upper semilattices}

 The realisation of an upper semilattice may fail to be an upper semilattice (see Example~\ref{svdgsfghb}).
 This section is devoted to discussing some of the reasons for this and what assumptions can eliminate them.
-Our aim is to prove: \begin{thm} If $I$ is a distributive upper semilattice of finite type, then its realisation $\mathcal{R}(I)$ (see~\ref{sadsfgdfghjhn}) is also a distributive upper semilattice. \end{thm}
+Our aim is to prove: \begin{thm} If $I$ is a distributive upper semilattice of finite-type, then its realisation $\mathcal{R}(I)$ (see~\ref{sadsfgdfghjhn}) is also a distributive upper semilattice. \end{thm}

-For example, an upper semilattice whose elements have dimension at most $1$ is distributive.
-In particular finite type trees are distributive upper semilattices (see~\ref{sdagdsfjthj}.(2)).
-Theorem~\ref{dasghfgjk} implies therefore that the realisation of a finite type tree is a distributive upper semilattice, and since its elements have dimensions at most $1$ (see~\ref{afashgrjh}), it is a tree (see~\ref{sdagdsfjthj}.(1)).
+An upper semilattice whose elements have dimension at most $1$ is distributive.
+In particular, finite-type trees are distributive upper semilattices (see~\ref{sdagdsfjthj}.(2)).
+Theorem~\ref{dasghfgjk} implies therefore that the realisation of a finite-type tree is a distributive upper semilattice, and since its elements have dimensions at most $1$ it is a tree (see~\ref{sdagdsfjthj}.(1)).